Kassi Kuppinger

 These pumpkins are perfect for displays and decorating, and kids love them too!
 Try drawing faces on them, hollowing them out to stuff them with food, or using them as a planter pot for succulents.
 No matter what use you find for them, they will be an adorable addition!
 Jack-Be-Little Pumpkins, while they are not exactly the same as Jill-Be-Little Pumpkins, are very similar.
 They look the same, but the main difference between the two lies in their genetics.
 Jill-Be-Little Pumpkins are an improved version of Jack-Be-Little Pumpkins that have been bred specifically to have stronger vines and a higher tolerance to powdery mildew.

-How to Grow Jill-Be-Little Pumpkins
+How To Grow Jill-Be-Little Pumpkins

 Plant your pumpkins in the full sun.
 They require on average 90-100 days to reach maturity, so plan accordingly!
 Just like all other pumpkin varieties, these too are big feeders and require fertile soil.
 The use of compost, manure, fertilizer, and the like is highly recommended.
 Keep the soil moist and provide these with plenty of space to stretch their vines.
 Provide a trellis for vertical growth if you do not have excessive garden space.
 Under the right conditions, each plant should produce 8-10 cute little pumpkins.